mtrkss/arch-compat-tutorial/Tutorial.md

 If pacman starts screaming about PGP keys, you *may* need to run `pacman-key --refresh-keys` *(keep in mind that this command takes several hours to finish)*

-then initialize and populate the keyring with previous `pacman-key` commands again.

 ## Setting up the chroot (part 2)
 Configure the chroot
 ```